First and second-generation black hole and neutron star mergers in 2+2 quadruples: population statistics: Second-generation mergers

 \subsection{Merger fractions}

 In Table~\ref{table:nbody_fractions}, we show the outcome fractions in the $N$-body evolution.
 We report the fraction of systems that merge with respect to the first-generation mergers.
 For merging systems, we make a distinction between the number of systems that merge when the scattering is taken into account (`Scatt.') and the number of systems that merge if there is no interaction (`No Scatt.').
 In the first category, we also report the fraction of systems that merge in the scattering where none of the second binary components is replaced by the incoming remnant of the merger of the first binary (`Scatt.
 No Exch.').
 Since the recoil kick depends on the spins of the merging systems, we report the result in the case the maximum dimensionless spin parameter is either $0.1$ or $1.0$.
+We remark that the actual merger fraction is $(b_\mathrm{max}/a_3)^{2}$ times the value shown in Table \ref{table:nbody_fractions} (cf. \eq~\ref{eqn:solidangle}), since the scattering experiments were carried out only for those small solid angles for which the first generation merger remnant points toward the companion binary.

 The fraction of merging systems when the scattering between the merger remnant and the second binary is taken into account is $\ 20$-$49\%$.
 Independently of the model, about $75\%$ of the binaries that merge are exchanged binaries, with the remnant of the merger of the first binary as one of the components, while about $25\%$ are made up of the original members of the second binary.
 If the scattering is not taken into account, the fraction of mergers is $9$-$42\%$.
 The fraction of systems that merge when the scattering is considered is $\approx 1.5$ times larger.
 The merger fractions do not depend significantly on the assumed maximum spin.